saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 - Ready, set, go!
 Let the table participants begin.

-## Step 2: Design a proof of concept solution
+### Checklist step 2: Design a proof of concept solution

 - Check in with your tables to ensure that they are transitioning from step to step on time.